-3. Enter your action name.
-This name will be visible in the Loyalty Wallet and via your Loyalty token in your campaign emails.
+4. Enter your Action Name.
+This name does not have to be unique (multiple actions can have the same name), and will be visible in the Loyalty Wallet and via your Loyalty token in your campaign emails.

 If you select to set a minimum order amount, members must spend at least this much in one order before they can earn the action reward.
 The condition is shown in the action block in the Loyalty Wallet, but we recommend to include this information in your action message, so customers know the condition even when they receive an email.